 Sunscreen in winter?
 Oh, yes!
 If the sun is shining, you are at risk of absorbing the harmful rays that can cause skin cancer, even if it’s as cold as Dante’s Ninth Circle of Hell.
 You’ll also want Chapstick to create a protective barrier between your kisser and the frigid wind.

 If your winter road trip takes you to a high-altitude destination, sunscreen and lip balm are even more important.
 For every 1,000 feet you climb above sea level, there is an estimated 10% increase in harmful sun rays.

 Winter Road Trip Essentials for Your Belly

-Do you like to travel by car?
-Is there anything you’d add to this winter road trip packing list?
+Do you like to road trip?
+Is there anything you’d add to this winter road trip packing guide?
 Share your advice in the comments section below.

 - Need something else to plan your perfect trip?
 Visit my travel resources page for more trusted partners.
 Happy wandering!